SalvationDevelopment/Salvation-Development-Charter/Problems/problems.md

 - Thier views prevent proper internationalization of the DN and YGOPro
 - Highly competitive.
 - Provide information about Leaks
+- Administration on DN

+###Programmers
+- Usually have an **EXTREMELY POOR UNDERSTANDING OF THE _DOMAIN PROBLEM_**
+- Lack financial resource
+- Reclusive
+- Hard to contact
+- Paranoid
+- Possessive

 ###Minor (